damianbeles/Snake-Game/README.md

-# C# Snake Game for self improvement
+# C# Snake Game for self-improvement

 # Motivation
 I made this snake game after creating an unpublished variation of snake developed for playing with my friends.